Er1kKa-Tian/Er1kKa-Tian.github.io/README.md

 I highly recommend Obsidian as a notetaking / archiving / knowledge management software.
 It's free, has a viberant community & plug-in market, and uses markdown.

-For pdf markups and rough notetaking, I use Notability (less frequently now) and BoardNotes (has more functionalities) on iPad.
+For pdf markups and rough notetaking, I use Notability (less frequently now) and BoardNotes on iPad.
 There are many decent softwares, but the risk is obvious -- they use close-source file formats..

 ## Resrouces